cbarbat/Mathematica-Parser/README.md

 Here is some food for thought:

-- the two **Span** parselets are missing/commented out and must still be implemented

 - add support for boxes syntax like \\!\\(1+2\\)

+- see what else is missing and implement it

 - make a lot of JUnit tests to see where this parser is identical to *Mathematica* and where it differs